France-based Mika de Brito has been teaching yoga for over 25 years and is internationally recognized for his highly atypical approach to yoga.

 Connected to the present, open to the world around him and highly creative, Mika has brought this ancient tradition to his many students around the world.
 His demanding and yet playful approach has brought new life into the yogic discipline.
 He wants students to rid their minds of modern conditioning and adopt a liberating and compassionate practice, what he calls “being spiritual”, the fundamentals of which are to cultivate a good relationship with oneself, others and the world about us.

-He lives in Paris and shares his time between performing music, writing and teaching yoga in retreats and workshops around the world.
+He lives in France and shares his time between performing music, writing and teaching yoga in retreats and workshops around the world.

 Vinyasa Krama with Mika de Brito

 We begin with breathing exercises on a metronomic sound in order to bring AIR into the body, then we slowly light the FIRE with sun salutations and the fire purifies the body by eliminating toxins through the WATER of sweat.
 These three éléments stabilise with contact to the EARTH, the asanas, the ground.
 Once all of these elements are united, then the fifth element ETHER can make its appearance through Meditation.